glowkeeper/P3D/docs/labs/week3Session2.md

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), and open the project you created in the [last lab](week4Session2.md).

-First, create a bouncing ball using the same process as you did when creating the wheel in [Week 4, Session 1](./week4Session1.md); i.e. create a sphere with a material and texture, then attach to that a _RigidBody_ and a _Physics Material_.
+First, create a bouncing ball using the same processes you used when creating the balls in previous sessions; i.e. create a sphere with a material and texture, then attach to that a _RigidBody_ and a _Physics Material_.
 You need to make the ball a [Prefab](https://docs.unity3d.com/Manual/Prefabs.html), so that you can reuse its properties across all the balls you are going to spawn in the game.
 To do so, in the _Project_ tab, create a folder called _Prefabs_ and drag you ball into that.
 Scale the ball prefab to a size you prefer.
 You don't actually want this ball appearing in the game (later, in a script, you will _SetActive_ all the balls you create), so set the _Ball_ as _inactive_ in the Inspector window.

 Next, you will create a spawn point at the centre of the shipping container; once the game starts, that is where the balls will appear.
 Create an empty _GameObject_, and rename it _SpawnPoint_.
 Similar to Figure 2, below, add an _icon_ to that spawn point (so you can see it in the _Scene_) and transform it so it's at the centre of the container.